VitaDAO (VITA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 VitaDAO Historical Price

-According to the latest data gathered on VitaDAO live price page, the current price of VitaDAO is 1.12USD.
-The circulating supply of VitaDAO(VITA) is 25.53M VITA , giving it a market capitalization of $28.67M.
+According to the latest data gathered on VitaDAO live price page, the current price of VitaDAO is 0.994172USD.
+The circulating supply of VitaDAO(VITA) is 25.53M VITA , giving it a market capitalization of $25.37M.

 The VitaDAO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VITA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.